iridl/iridl.github.io/docsrc/user/index.md

 ### Catalog entries

 The main data catalog is located in `/usr/local/datalib/dlentries`.
-This copy of the catalog is read-only for non-admin users.
-The procedure for creating or modifying catalog entries is to push the changes to your git host and then run the `update_datalib` script as described in [](update-script) below.
+This copy of the catalog is read-only.
+The procedure for creating or modifying catalog entries is to push the changes to your git host and then run the
+`update_datalib` script as described in [](update-script) below.

 Each user also has his/her own personal data catalog at